 Mindful Climate Action is an educational and behavior change program designed to help people decrease their carbon footprints while enhancing their personal health and happiness.
-Our interdisciplinary team, consisting of physicians, scientists and environmental advocates, has spent several years designing the Mindful Climate Action (MCA) program.
+Our interdisciplinary team, consisting of physicians, scientists, and environmental advocates, has spent several years designing the Mindful Climate Action (MCA) program, which is now also known as Mindful Eco-Wellness: Steps to Healthier Living.

-The MCA team has published five peer-reviewed papers.
+The MCA team has published seven peer-reviewed papers.
 We started with a description of the health threats that climate change poses, and then described our mindfulness-based approach towards improving personal health while lowering carbon footprint.
 The paper by Maggie Grabow et al. portrays the results of our first feasibility/demonstration project.
 An article by Tom Bryan describes the development of a dietary intake environmental impact calculator.
-Most recently, a paper by Bruce Barrett focuses on the health and sustainability co-benefits of transitioning towards a more plant-based diet.
+Most recently, Bruce Barrett wrote one paper on health and sustainability co-benefits of transitioning towards plant-based diets, and led another reviewing the state of the science and providing an update on our experience with Mindful Eco-Wellness in Wisconsin.

 Teaching Videos